canopas/web-devops-roadmap/README.md

 # Web DevOps Roadmap

-This repository contains initial DevOps roadmap for all the web developers.
+This repository contains a basic DevOps roadmap for all web developers.
 Anyone can start this training with their existing learning projects.
-The approximate time for complete these practicals is 10 days.
+The approximate duration to complete this roadmap is 10 days, it can vary based on experience though.

 # Guidelines
 - Before starting any practice, it's essential to conduct research and learn the necessary concepts.